UserProgrammer/useful-commands/README.md

 Execute the following command:
 `systemctl enable --now wg-quick@wg0`

+If you have started Wireguard with this config manually before, you need to shut it down first or systemd will not be able to start it!

 `wg-quick@wg0` is the name of the systemd unit being enabled and started.
 It refers to a templated unit called `wg-quick@.service`, which is used by WireGuard's helper script `wg-quick`.

 You can find the templated unit in one of the systemd unit directories by executing: